 - Rather, for Stanford, share your life.
 Open it up, let it dance or swagger or sashay or skip or march or cartwheel, whatever your style is.

 Now the contribution part.
 Because Applicant B is attentive to and cares about her surroundings, she can respond and contribute to the daily life of her neighborhood.
 She is involved, she acts, and her actions have an impact (small and large: refereeing the argument; later starting a community group).
 She cares.
 She has specific questions and concerns and feelings and insights – which become her offering.
 She can bring this abundance, this world, this humanity “to the table.”
 You just know this person will be a big contributor wherever she is.
 She doesn’t have to explain that fact – it’s obvious!
 Follow her example.
 Let your personal qualities come alive by sharing what’s meaningful to you in your essays (and elsewhere if/as possible in the application) and how they are a springboard for involvement and action.
-Don’t explain that you will contribute; show that you do contribute, as a result of these qualities.
+Don’t explain that you will contribute; show that you do contribute.
 It’s simply who you are.